Guide to the Undergraduate Major in Government

 The Honors Program involves two courses taken during the student’s senior year.
-Participants are enrolled in Government 4949, the Honors Thesis Writing Seminar, during the fall semester. *Students begin to conduct their own research on an independent basis under the supervision of their thesis advisor, with much discussion and preliminary drafts shared with classmates and the honors course instructor.
-The chair of an honors thesis must be a faculty member in the Department of Government, and may or may not be the same person as the student’s major advisor.
-A current list of the Government department faculty may be found here: http://government.arts.cornell.edu/faculty/a-z/.
-In consultation with their Government adviser, students may opt to name an additional ‘ad hoc’ adviser from outside of the Government department should both student and adviser deem it necessary.)
-Participants are then enrolled in Government 4959 during the spring semester; GOVT 4959 is operated as a one-on-one independent study experience with the thesis adviser (there is no class meeting in the spring).
-Students submit the thesis for evaluation in mid-April.
+Participants enroll in Government 4949, the Honors Thesis Research Seminar, during the fall semester.
+They formulate their research questions, develop a research design, and begin reading and research under the supervision of their thesis advisor, with much discussion and preliminary drafts shared with classmates and the honors course instructor.
+The chair of an honors thesis must be a faculty member in the Department of Government.
+A current list of the Government department faculty may be found here: government.arts.cornell.edu/faculty/a-z/.
+In consultation with their Government thesis adviser, students may opt to name an additional “ad hoc” adviser from outside the Government department, should both student and adviser deem it necessary.
+Participants are enrolled in Government 4959 during the spring semester; GOVT 4959 is operated as a one-on-one independent study experience with the thesis adviser (there is no class meeting in the spring).
+Students submit the final thesis for evaluation in mid-April.
 Each of these courses, GOVT 4949 and GOVT 4959, carries four credits and each receives a separate grade.
 Government 4949 also fulfills the senior seminar requirement.

-The Government Department’s Undergraduate Committee meets in early May to determine the level of honors, if any, for each student.
-The final decision about honors is based on the quality of the thesis, the grade record in the major, and the oral thesis defense (if any).Submitting an Application
+The Government Department’s Undergraduate Committee meets in early May to determine the level of honors for each student.
+The final decision about honors is based on the quality of the thesis, the grade record in the major, and the oral thesis defense (if any).Submitting an Application for the Honors Program

 Applications are accepted from juniors completing their second semester.
-The Honors Program applications are due by March 14th, 2014.
-Students applying for admission into the Program should bear in mind that they might not be admitted.
-The students who are accepted to the program will be added automatically into 4949 by the department.*
+The Honors Program applications are due by March 15.
+The students who are accepted to the program will be automatically enrolled in 4949 by the department.

 International Relations Minor